Molecular Dynamics Simulations on Nuclear Recoils in Silicon Crystals towards Single Electron-Hole Pair Ionization Yields: Abstract

 \section{Abstract}

 We have developed a novel methodology utilizing molecular dynamics simulations to evaluate the ionization yields of nuclear recoils in crystalline silicon.
 This approach enables analytical exploration of atomic-scale transport within the lattice without necessitating parameterization.
 The quenching factors across the nuclear recoil energy range from 20 eV to 10 keV have been thoroughly investigated.
 A remarkable agreement with experimental data is achieved, particularly for the minimal energy regime conducted to date, reaching the level of a single electron-hole pair.
-This work presents evidence of a crucial and fundamental distribution of the quenching factor, which can be associated to the collisional interactions underlying the transport phenomena.
-The region below 4 keV of the quenching factor, where discrepancies have been observed with the Lindhard's model, is found to be significantly attributed to the lattice binding effect and the specific crystal structure.
+This work presents a crucial and fundamental distribution of the quenching factor, which can be associated to the collisional interactions underlying the transport phenomena.
+The discrepancies observed with Lindhard's model for the quenching factor at nuclear recoil energies below 4 keV are primarily attributed to lattice binding effects and the specific characteristics of the crystal structure.
 In contrast, a gradual functional relationship is identified below approximately 100 eV, indicating that the quenching factor is influenced by the crystallographic orientation of the target material.
 From a distributional perspective, our analysis allows for the determination of the minimum exclusion mass for the dark matter nucleon elastic scattering channel at 0.29 $\mathrm{GeV}/c^2$, thereby significantly enhancing sensitivity for the sub-$\mathrm{GeV}/c^2$ mass region.